 S.J.
 Res.
 19 issued a formal apology to the state of Hawaii for the U.S. government’s participation in the overthrow of Hawaii’s monarchy.
 The resolution acknowledged on the “100th anniversary of the January 17, 1893 overthrow of the Kingdom of Hawaii” that “an offer of apology to Native Hawaiians” was warranted “for the overthrow of the Kingdom of Hawaii.”

-So, while Mr. Sessions may wish Hawaii were not a state, and while the Attorney General may argue to his base against the right of a federal judge from the aloha spirit state maintaining authority to issue a ruling concerning federal law, as Washington Irving once said, “Great minds have purposes; others have wishes.”
+So, while Mr. Sessions may wish Hawaii were not a state, and while the Attorney General may argue a Federal judge from the aloha spirit state has no authority to issue a ruling concerning federal law, as Washington Irving once said, “Great minds have purposes; others have wishes.”